 Possible Sanctions in Student Conduct Cases UCF Regulation 5.009 Disciplinary Warning An official warning that the student's behavior is in violation of the UCF Rules of Conduct, and that if the student is subsequently found in violation of a rule while on Disciplinary Warning, subsequent action may be more severe.
 Disciplinary Probation Disciplinary Probation status shall be for a specific length of time in which any further violation of the Rules of Conduct puts the student's status with the university in jeopardy.
-If the student is found "in-violation" for another violation of the Rules of Conduct, while on Disciplinary Probation, more severe sanctions may be imposed.
+If the student is found "in-violation" for another violation of the

+Rules of Conduct, while on Disciplinary Probation, more severe sanctions may be imposed.
 Restrictive conditions may be imposed and vary according to the severity of the offense.
 While on Disciplinary Probation, restrictive conditions may include, but may not be limited to the following: loss of good standing, which may become a matter of record; denial of the privilege to occupy a position of leadership or responsibility in any university registered student organization, publication, or activity, or ability to represent the university in an official capacity or position; trespass of university facilities or other areas of campus or contact with another specified person(s).
 Under Disciplinary Probation, the student may continue to attend classes and is given a chance to show capability and willingness to live in accordance with university rules.
-While on Disciplinary Probation, a hold will be placed on a student's record for record keeping purposes.
-Deferred Disciplinary Suspension Deferred Disciplinary Suspension is used for offenses found serious enough to warrant Disciplinary Suspension, but where the specific circumstances of the case mitigate the offense or for repeated offenses of a less serious nature.
-Deferred Disciplinary Suspension is a designated period of time during which a student is given the opportunity to demonstrate the ability to abide by the community's expectations of behavior articulated in the Deferred Rules of Conduct.
-Durina Disciplinary Suspension, the student will be officially suspended from the university, but the suspension will be deferred, meaning that the student may continue to attend classes.
+While on Disciplinary Probation, a hold will be placed on a student's record for Deferred Disciplinary Suspension record keeping purposes.
+Deferred Disciplinary Suspension is used for offenses found serious enough to warrant Disciplinary Suspension, but where the specific circumstances of the case mitigate the offense or for repeated offenses of a less serious nature.
+Deferred Disciplinary Suspension is a designated period of time during which a student is given the opportunity to demonstrate the ability to abide by the community's expectations of behavior articulated in the Rules of Conduct.
+During Deferred Disciplinary Suspension, the student will be officially suspended from the university, but the suspension will be deferred, meaning that the student may continue to attend classes.
 The suspension will be enforced for failure to complete any assigned educational sanctions by the deadline(s) and/or for any subsequent violation of the Rules of Conduct, unless the Director of SCAI determines otherwise in exceptional circumstances.
 If the student is found in violation for any violation(s) of the Rules of Conduct that occurred while on Deferred Disciplinary Suspension status, including failure to complete any assigned educational sanctions by the deadline(s), the student will be suspended for a minimum of one (1) semesters, in addition to the educational sanctions imposed for the subsequent violation.
 Students placed on Deferred Disciplinary Suspension will have a conduct overlay placed on their transcripts for the period of time that the Deferred Disciplinary Suspension is in effect.
 The conduct overlay is a notation indicating that the student is not in good standing.
-Deferred Disciplinary Suspension may include the denial of specific university privileges, including but not limited to loss of good standing, which may become a matter of record; denial of the privilege to occupy a position of leadership or responsibility in an university registered student organization, publication, or activity, or ability to represent the university in an official capacity or position; trespass of university facilities or other areas of campus or contact with another specified person(s).
-The duration of any Deferred Disciplinary Suspension period and the specific restrictions imposed will be determined by SCAI on a case-by-case basis.
-While on Deferred Disciplinary Suspension, a hold will be placed on a student's record for record-keeping purposes.
+Deferred Disciplinary Suspension may include the denial of specific university privileges, including but not limited to loss of good standing, which may become a matter of record; denial of the privilege to occupy a position of leadership or responsibility in an university registered student organization, publication, or activity, or ability to represent the university facilities or other areas of campus or contact with another specified person(s).
+The durati